maj-oris/portfolio-site/README.md

 Coming next (hopefully in the next few days!) will be an implementation of snake in written JavaScript.
 There'll be even more, but my other saved projects require a little more polish before I'll be entirely comfortable with letting the world see them.

-After those two, I've always liked the idea of writing a game of chess with an AI opponent.
+After those two, I've always liked the idea of writing a game of chess with an AI opponent, likely in Python.
+Believe it or not, Python is my main language; I've just been working in JS a lot lately.